 You may feel that it would be uncommon to have a fracture at work, but this is not the case.
 Broken bones happen quite often at work, and in fact they are so common that they appear on the HSE’s website as specified injuries.
 According to RIDDOR, there were a huge number of broken bones reported between 2016 and 2017 that happened in a place of work.

 Some of these were because of trips, slips and falls, and some were because of falls from height, others were due to crush injuries or being hit by something.
 Depending on the industry you’re working in, you may have a higher chance of obtaining one of those slip trip and fall injuries we’ve mentioned before.
 As you’ll see from the graphic we’ve found below, industries that workers are most at risk of suffering a fall, or a trip or slip are construction, public defence and admin etc, but there are plenty of other types of workplace where these injuries occur.
 The graph below might well surprise you.

 Whatever the reason you’re looking for compensation for a fractured heel at work, the important question to ask is who was at fault.
-You might have received it due to a slip accident, or you might have been struck by another object, but if the accident was not your fault and could have been awarded if someone else had acted more responsibly towards your wellbeing, it is a good idea to look into making a compensation claim.
+You might have received it due to a slip accident, or you might have been struck by another object, but if the accident at work was not your fault and could have been awarded if someone else had acted more responsibly towards your wellbeing, it is a good idea to look into making a compensation claim.

 How Serious Is A Fractured Or Broken Heel?